Applaudo-Studios-Cloud-Engineering/GCP_MLOps_Kedro_VertexAI_Template/Experiments/Cloud_Build_Kedro/README.md

 ## Purpose of the Experiment

 The purpose of this experiment is to enable us to gather experience and knowledge on how to produce Docker images in the Cloud Build on GCP and then send those images to a registry services, either a Container Registry or an Artifact Registry.
+After that, run the Kedro pipelines on Vertex AI on GCP.

 ## Concepts